Endocrinology

 46 / 50

-46. Malignant hypercalcaemia is treated by all except:
+46. Hypocalcemia is produced by all except:

 47 / 50